Discovering...

 Kuskus b Saba' Khodra

 The undisputed king of Moroccan couscous.
 Seven vegetables are chosen seasonally: typically carrots, turnips, zucchini, cabbage, pumpkin, onions, and tomatoes, slow-cooked in a fragrant broth with lamb or chicken.
-The number seven is considered sacred in Moroccan culture, symbolizing completeness and blessing.
+The number seven holds deep significance in Moroccan culture, symbolizing completeness and baraka (blessing).

 Kuskus b Tfaya

 An opulent, sweet-savory masterpiece from Fes.
-The couscous is crowned with tender lamb or chicken, then topped with tfaya: a slow-cooked mixture of caramelized onions, raisins, cinnamon, and honey that has been simmered for hours until deeply golden.
-Often garnished with toasted almonds.
+The couscous is crowned with tender lamb or chicken, then topped with tfaya: a slow-cooked mixture of caramelized onions, raisins, cinnamon, and honey that has simmered for hours until deeply golden.
+Toasted almonds finish the dish.

 Kuskus b Lham

-Featuring a whole lamb shoulder braised until falling off the bone, cooked in broth with chickpeas, onions, ras el hanout, saffron, and ginger.
-The most hearty and deeply satisfying variety of Moroccan couscous.
+A whole lamb shoulder braised until falling off the bone, cooked in broth with chickpeas, onions, ras el hanout, saffron, and ginger.
+Fassi cooks use more butter than olive oil, more preserved ingredients, and more complex spice layering.
+This is the richest, most deeply satisfying variety.

 Kuskus b Hout

 A coastal specialty using fresh fish (sea bass, grouper, or monkfish) cooked in a spicy tomato-based broth with bell peppers, potatoes, and chermoula.
-A completely different flavor profile from inland couscous.
+A completely different flavor world from inland couscous.
+Some versions add shrimp and calamari.
+The morning catch from the harbor goes straight into the pot.

 Seffa Medfouna